la pochette finie la pochette finie la pochette finie

 Finishing: cutting and notching

-Return tissues (like a sock), put the lining in the pocket, cut the excess fabric if necessary (I left some extra fabric for finishing the seam by folding the tissue outside the lining, it was found that my outer fabric with fleece was much too thick, so I opted for the reverse, fold the lining on the outside). \x3cbr/\x3e Then, fold the fabric lining on the outside and sew (if possible by hand, you see, but the seams are difficult to make accessible to the machine).
+Return tissues (like a sock), insert the liner into the pouch, cut the excess fabric if necessary (I left the extra fabric for finishing the seam by folding the outer fabric on the lining, it was found that my outer fabric with fleece was much too thick, so I opted for the opposite, fold the lining on the outside!). \x3cbr/\x3e Then, fold the liner fabric and sew on the outside (preferably by hand, you see, but the seams are difficult to make accessible to the machine).

-There is more than sewing a piece of scratch and the cover is finished!
-The scratch can be sewn on the front lining, side flap to keep your hand sewing that do not exceed the outside (it's not very nice if you see the seam on the outside of the pocket).
-I did not because my lining is in jersey, the opening of the pouch would be too drawn on the fabric.
+There is more than sewing a small piece of scratch and the cover is finished!
+The scratch can be sewn on the front lining, side flap to avoid a hand stitching that does not exceed the outside (it's not very nice if you can see the stitching on the outside of the pouch).
+I did not do it because my lining is made of jersey, the opening of the pouch would have pulled the fabric too.

 the cover over